-Adriana Miladinovic came across Arcadia University while searching for programs that would combine her experiences growing up in Bosnia and Herzegovina and working as a journalist with her desire to be in a position where change was possible.
+Adriana Miladinovic came across Arcadia while searching for programs that would combine her experiences growing up in Bosnia and Herzegovina and working as a journalist with her desire to be in a position where change was possible.
 Further investigation into Arcadia's IPCR caused her to realize “This is me, this is what I have been looking for.”

 Constance Teague feels personally tied to working in peace and conflict resolution as a war survivor originally from Liberia.
 After initially thinking she'd pursue her law degree, she realized her passion to be a practitoner instead and honed her skills through an internship in Sierra Leone.

 wants to establish a government career in homeland security and

 counterterrorism, and Arcadia's IPCR program has challenged her in and